HTTPArchive/almanac.httparchive.org/src/content/en/2021/security.md

 Our analysis shows that around 11% of websites use a mechanism to fight malicious bots.
 Last year that number was 10%, so we record an increase of 10% compared to the previous year.
 This year, too, we identified more bot protection mechanisms for desktop versions than mobile versions (11% vs. 10%)

 We also see new popular players as bot protection providers in our dataset (e.g., hCaptcha).
-This is where the Web community needs more attention; since the use of protective mechanisms is twice as little as the increase in malicious bots (25.6% vs. 10%).
+This is where the Web community needs more attention, since the use of protective mechanisms is twice as little as the increase in malicious bots (25.6% vs. 10%).

 ## Drivers of security mechanism adoption

 There are many different influences that might cause a website to invest more in their security posture.
 Examples of such factors are societal (e.g., more security-oriented education in certain countries, or laws that take more punitive measures in case of a data breach), technological (e.g., it might be easier to adopt security features in certain technology stacks, or certain vendors might enable security features by default), or threat-based (e.g., widely popular websites may face more targeted attacks than a website that is little known).
 In this section, we try to assess to what extent these factors influence the adoption of security features.

-### Factor: country of a website’s visitors
+### Factor: country of a website's visitors

 {{ figure_markup(
   image="security-adoption-of-https-per-country.png",
   caption="Adoption of HTTPS per country.", description="Bar chart showing percentage of sites with HTTPS enabled, for sites related to different countries.
-Switzerland, New Zealand, Ireland, Australia, Netherlands, Austria, Belgium, United Kingdom, South Africa and Sweden are the top top in order at 97% to 94%.
+Switzerland, New Zealand, Ireland, Australia, Netherlands, Austria, Belgium, United Kingdom, South Africa and Sweden are the top in order at 97% to 94%.
 At the other end Malaysia, Turkey, Iran, Brazil, Indonesia, Vietnam, Thailand, Taiwan, South Korea and Japan are at 76% to 72%.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vR38ZfiZXxdGuzG4ywCEPKIU1Wl6E2bZwcQPyALavGq5q948gmWb8sT-Xo5T6K5z8smKPg6EKxV0JUI/pubchart?oid=1261041561&format=interactive", sheets_gid="269550966", sql_file="feature_adoption_by_country.sql"